jeevitha28-g/weather-app/README.md

 ## Usage
--Enter the city name in the search box.
+- Enter the city name in the search box.
--Click the Search button.
+- Click the Search button.
--View the current weather details fetched from the weather API.
+- View the current weather details fetched from the weather API.

 ## Technologies Used